 Close-up of a torn, brown, textured piece of paper or fabric with frayed edges.
 Behind it, blurred dark green foliage is visible.

-Lanipō creates healthy and sustainable relationships between ʻāina and kānaka through arts, culture, and education.
+Our mission is to cultivate the health of ‘āina and kanaka through Native Hawaiian arts, culture, and education.
 We support ʻāina-based theories and practices that honor Kanaka Hawaiʻi ancestral knowledge, center cultural revitalization, and promote innovation rooted in tradition.
-We are committed to restoring pono to the people and places that we serve.

 Lanipō is Kanaka Hawaiʻi owned and operated.